IEOR140-T5/Project2-PC/README.md

 In actual warehouses and factories, the robots are not completely autonomous.
 They get instructions about where to go and what to do there form a computer that has humans supervising it.
 In this Milestone, we are going to use Bluetooth to communicate between the NXT Brick and PC.

 1.1.
 Name of the assignment, due date:

-Grid Navigation – Project 2 Milestone 5
+Grid Navigation – Project 2 Milestone 5 - October 24, 2013

 1.2.
 Team 5 Members:

 Phuoc Nguyen, Khoa Tran: Coders
 Corey Short, Trevor Davenport: Reporters